teamshiba/shiba/docs/service-APIs/voting-items.md

 }
 ```

 - Omitted fields are the same as they are in Yelp documents.
+All other fields are of the same name except for `itemURL` and `imgURL`.